Who's the good guy? Who's the bad guy? Answering that's going to take a while.

 Raziel: Why must this game go on?
 We both know what you are.
 You're no better than the vampires you so despise!
 A voracious parasite cloaking its appetite in a shroud of righteousness!

-Did You Just Punch Out Cthulhu?: Kain vs. the Elder God at the end of Defiance, after Raziel becomes absorbed in the Soul Reaver and Kain's soul is cleansed of all corruption.
+Did You Just Punch Out Cthulhu?: Kain vs. the Elder God at the end of Defiance, after Raziel is absorbed in the Soul Reaver and Kain's soul is cleansed of all corruption.
 Raziel gets his own moment to do this just prior to that against Janos Audron possessed by the Hylden Lord, pitting him against the last Ancient Vampire and the leader of the Hylden at once.
 Due to Gameplay and Story Segregation, he blows it.

 Dolled-Up Installment: Soul Reaver started out as an unrelated game, although no actual development was ever done on it before shifting it into a Legacy Of Kain game.
 Blood Omen 2 is frequently mistaken for this, although it just utilizes unused concepts and ideas for two canceled unrelated games.

-Dual World Gameplay: Soul Reaver is an excellent example of this with a spectral realm/material realm duality and blocked paths gameplay.
+Dual-World Gameplay: Soul Reaver is an excellent example of this with a spectral realm/material realm duality and blocked paths gameplay.
 On top of that, time spent in the material realm was limited by continuous draining of health.

 Dueling Player Characters: Defiance has a duel between Kain and Raziel, where the player must control Kain for the first portion of the fight, then control switches to Raziel halfway through.